 Valuations for Tax Purposes

-There are a number of reasons why you or a client may require a Property Valuation for Tax Purposes.
-These include Annual Tax on Enveloped Dwellings (ATED), Capital Gains Tax (CGT), Inheritance Tax/Probate, Stamp Duty Land Tax, Corporation Tax and Income Tax.
+There are a number of reasons why you or a client may require a house valuation for tax purposes.
+These can be applied to any property and include Annual Tax on Enveloped Dwellings (ATED), Capital Gains Tax (CGT), Inheritance Tax/Probate, Stamp Duty Land Tax, Corporation Tax and Income Tax.

 Copping Joyce Surveyors provide comprehensive valuation reports for tax purposes with detailed descriptions, photographs and explanation of the methodology adopted.
-The report will help the Inland Revenue and the Valuation Office Agency to understand the rationale of our valuation and accept the figures reported.
+The report will help the Inland Revenue and the Valuation Office Agency to understand the rationale of our industrial valuation for tax purposes and accept the figures reported.

 We can provide historical market value valuations in the following situations related to property: